SelinaFischer/SelinaFischer/README.md

 Analysed e‑commerce transaction data to identify purchasing behaviour, sales patterns and operational trends.

 - **Problem:** Get a clearer view of buying patterns and operational pressure points in an online retail dataset.
-- **Method:** Cohort and basket analysis, basic segmentation and visual exploration in Python.
+- **Method:** Data preparation and exploratory analysis of transactions and product performance in Python.
-- **Result:** Surfaced product and timing patterns that can inform promotions, stock planning and experience improvements.
+- **Result:** Surfaced timing and product patterns that can inform promotions, stock planning and experience improvements.

 **Tools:** Python · Pandas · Data visualisation